Breadcrumb

 Routine Checkups

 Routine checkups (usually once a year) allow your child's doctor to keep a close eye on your child's general health and development.
 You also can discuss any concerns you have at these appointments.
 Routine dental care is important for your child too.
-In some areas, your child may see a public health nurse for routine checkups and immunizations.

 During the routine checkup, the doctor typically: